MicrosoftDocs/fabric-docs/docs/security/security-managed-private-endpoints-overview.md

 ## What are Managed Private Endpoints?

-* Managed private endpoints are connections that workspace admins can create to access data sources that are behind a firewall or that are blocked from accessing from the public internet.
+* Managed private endpoints are connections that workspace admins can create to access data sources that are behind a firewall or that are blocked from public internet access.

 * Managed private endpoints allow Fabric Spark workloads to securely access data sources without exposing them to the public network or requiring complex network configurations.